gatsbyjs/gatsby/docs/contributing/managing-pull-requests.md

 - Links ought to be relative instead of absolute when linking to docs (`/docs/some-reference/` instead of `https://www.gatsbyjs.org/docs/some-reference/`)
 - Language ought to be inclusive and accessible
 - Issues and RFCs (if any) that this PR addresses ought to be linked to

+> 💡 When looking at a PR for the first time, it can help to read up on linked issues or [RFCs](/contributing/rfc-process/) (if there are any) to gain context on what the PR intends to add or fix.

 ### Type Specific Guidelines